friflo/Friflo.Json.Fliox/README.md

 other programming languages and schema formats like:

 - C#, Typescript, Kotlin
-- HTML
-- JSON Schema / OpenAPI
+- HTML documentation, Schema Class Diagram
-- GraphQL Schema
+- JSON Schema, OpenAPI Schema, GraphQL Schema
-- Mermaid Class Diagram

 Its main purpose is to generate schemas and types for various languages of classes extending `FlioxClient`.
 The screenshots below show Hub pages utilizing the schemas mentioned above.